-Bundle Name Measure Options Requirements Custom Bundle include a Custom Measure as one of Lighting Bundle or the HVAC Bun include the associated "Required" counted towards the required three proposing to implement common are would also be required to install com of the options.
-If a measure Options.
-May of the options.
+Bundle Name Measure Options Requirements Custom Bundle include a Custom Measure as one Lighting Bundle or the HVAC Bun include the associated "Required" counted towards the required three proposing to implement common are would also be required to install con of the options.
 If a measure from the dle is chosen, the applicant must also feature and that feature will not be measures.
-For example, an applicant ea lighting fixtures and In-unit HVAC mon area lighting controls and would Bonus if it also implemented a third
+For example, an applicant ea lighting fixtures and In-unit HVAC amon area lighting controls and would Bonus if it also implemented a third